Looking for something?

 Drop seizures

-Some children have the most obvious symptom of epilepsy and suddenly drop or fall to the ground.
+Some children may drop or fall to the ground during a drop seizure.
 Your child may be stiff or floppy.
 Recovery is usually quick, although it is possible for someone to hurt themselves when they fall to the ground.
+Please make sure to check your child for any injuries following a drop seizure.

 A protective helmet may be necessary for children who have very frequent drop seizures.

-Tonic or clonic seizures are major convulsive seizures.
-They are the type of seizures that most people would recognise as seizures.
+Tonic-clonic seizures are convulsive seizures most commonly associated with epilepsy.
 At the start of the seizure, your child may cry out, then stiffen and fall to the ground.
-Their arms and legs will jerk or twitch and your child’s face may change colour.
-It is also possible for someone to become incontinent or bite their tongue during this type of seizure.
+Their arms and legs will jerk quickly and rhythmically.
+Your child may be incontinent or bite their tongue during this type of seizure.

 • Note the time the seizure started

 • Protect your child from injury.
 Remove any objects near your child which might injure them.
-Carefully move them if they are in a dangerous place
+Only move them if they are in a dangerous place

 • Cushion their head with something soft or cradle their head in your hands